Like I Would

-"Like I Would" (stylised in all caps) is a song recorded by English singer and songwriter Zayn for the deluxe edition of his solo debut studio album, Mind of Mine (2016).
+"Like I Would" (stylised in all caps) is a song recorded by English singer-songwriter Zayn for the deluxe edition of his solo debut studio album, Mind of Mine (2016).
 It was written by Zayn, Chase Wells, James Griffin, Kevin Rains, James Emerson and Salvador Waviest and produced by XYZ.
 The song was released on 10 March 2016 and later impacted US contemporary hit radio on 24 May 2016, as the album's official second single.
 "Like I Would" is an electro-R&B and dance song, with an upbeat backdrop, steady bass, a disco groove and a funky hook.

 Lyrically, the song tries to prove to someone that he is the best thing she is ever going to get and that her new lover lacks the skills he brings to the bedroom.
 Commercially, the song reached the top-forty in eight countries, including Australia, Canada, Ireland and the United Kingdom.
 It also became his second song as a solo artist to reach the Billboard Hot 100, and also topped the country's dance charts.
 The music video for the song, inspired by Tron film franchise, was directed by Director X and released on 10 May 2016.